By Erin Britton:

 Socialization done right teaches the puppy that the world they live in is safe and fun, through positive experiences with new sights, smells, noises, feelings, and environments.

-If you are not currently affected by COVID-19, you can still bring your puppy out for social experiences:
+If you are not currently affected by COVID-19, you MUST still bring your puppy out for socialization experiences:

 - Continue to bring your puppy on walks, exploring new areas, and seeing new dogs.
 Always supervise interactions closely, and be picky about which dogs your puppy will meet (do you know their vaccination and health status?)

 - Puppies that have not completed their vaccinations can still observe other dogs at a safe distance.
-They should not be going into the dog park, but can be carried nearby to these environments and allowed to observe the sights, sounds, and smells of adult dogs.
+They should not be going into the dog park (which are closed at this time), but can be carried nearby to these environments and allowed to observe the sights, sounds, and smells of adult dogs.

 From the American Veterinary Medicine Association: